DIAG-Sapienza-BPM-Smart-Spaces/Cicero/README.md

 # Cicero
 Dockerized application for training using multi-gpu parallelism of the Cicero generative language model for e-justice

-## Final Model
-The final results of the training are included in this repository.

 ## GUI Demo
 It is possible to test the model sentence generation using the file in the respective folder.